dlang/DIPs/DIPs/DIP1xxx.md

     constraint2!T &&
     constraint3!T)
 ```
+The same is true for constraints on template functions, methods, classes and structs.

 The optional constraint message can be used to provide a more easily uderstood description of why a
 constraint has not been met.